RakhithJK/dbeaver-dbeaver-wiki/Database-drivers.md

 JDBC drivers use URLs to identify remote servers - strings similar to classic web URLs.
 Usually, URL has form `jdbc:vendor:host:port/database`, for example `jdbc:postgresql:localhost:5432/postgres'.
-It is not very convenient to edit such long and unobvious string.
+It is not very convenient to edit such a long and an unobvious string.
 DBeaver can construct this URL from connection parameters (like host, port, etc).

 For example above the URL template is: jdbc:postgresql://{host}:{port}/{database}